Four Shocking Recipes From the Tables of Past U.S. Presidents

 George H.W.
 Bush’s Wine Jelly

 After a full day of raw eggs, cucumber milk, and ham-flavored whipped cream, you deserve dessert.
 Wine jelly in the U.S. goes back at least as far as Thomas Jefferson.
-As President in 1790, he served it to Alexander Hamilton and James Madison at the famous Dinner Table Bargain, which resulted in the assumption of state debts by the federal government and the relocation of the country’s capital.
+As Secretary of State* in 1790, he served it to Alexander Hamilton and James Madison at the famous Dinner Table Bargain, which resulted in the assumption of state debts by the federal government and the relocation of the country’s capital.

 Jefferson’s wine jelly came atop a green salad and was made with gelatin, Madeira, milk, lemon juice and sugar.
 Bush Senior’s is made with gelatin, cream sherry, orange juice, lemon juice and sugar, and is served with whipped cream in the center and a pitcher of cream on the side (or decorated with chocolate leaves).
 The unflavored gelatin gives off a slight cow-hoof aroma when you first pour boiling water upon it.
 This isn’t abnormal when dealing with unflavored, powdered gelatin, though it is off-putting when you’re making dessert.